chatterboxai/cortex/README.md

   - `source .venv/bin/activate`
 - Load the environment variables using direnv.
 Install direnv if you don't have it [here](https://direnv.net/docs/installation.html)
   - `direnv allow .`
-- `uvicorn app.main:app --reload` to start the development server
+- `uv run uvicorn app.main:app --reload` to start the development server

-## Prisma

-### Updating the schema

-- Edit the schema in `prisma/schema.prisma`
-- Run `prisma db push` to generate the Prisma client and push the schema to the database
-- Run `prisma generate` to update the schema to the Prisma client i.e. to have the latest types for the client for code completion while developing